 I have to be honest.
 After the first few hours in Ostrava, I thought it won’t be too good.
 It was a Sunday afternoon, the streets were deserted, shops closed and we chose to walk through all the least representative streets in the city.
 “I’m not liking this at all” I said to my husband as we settled for a night in with a couple of beers & supermarket dinner.
 The pre-conference tours were starting on Tuesday and I felt like I made a huge mistake by coming here so early.

 Everything changed quickly for me – the very next morning to be precise.
-I got an excellent coffee (at PetPunk, a cafe that became my favourite in Ostrava) and the sun was shining (little did I know it was a start of a month-long heat wave).
+I got an excellent coffee (at PetPunk, a cafe that became my favourite in Ostrava) and the sun was shining (little did I know it was the start of a month-long heat wave).
 After-caffeine walk to our hotel allowed me to see Ostrava in a different light.
-There were some fantastic social realism art pieces, a couple restaurants that caught my eye and I started to get excited about seeing what else Ostrava has to offer.
+There were some fantastic social realism art pieces, a couple of restaurants that caught my eye and I started to get excited about seeing what else Ostrava has to offer.